-Samsung just launched its mid-range Galaxy M31s in India.
-It is an incremental upgrade to the Galaxy M31 launched earlier this year.
-The phone comes with a bigger screen and improved cameras.
-The Galaxy M31s starts at Rs 19,499, which is a bit lower when compared to the Rs 24,999 price of the OnePlus Nord.
-Both the devices have their own specialities and will appeal to different set of consumers.
+Samsung Galaxy M31s and OnePlus Nord are the two selling phones under Rs.
+25,000.
+The Galaxy M31s price starts at Rs 19,499, which is lower when compared to the Rs 24,999 price of the OnePlus Nord.
+Both the smartphones have their own specialities and will appeal to different set of consumers.
+In this Samsung Galaxy M31s vs OnePlus Nord comparison, we will find out which smartphone is better in terms of price and specifications.

 |Display||6.5 inches, FHD+||6.44 inches, FHD+|